|

 special position among the Prussian orders.
 The highest

-grade was awarded to bearer's of the Prussian Black
+grade was awarded to the recipients of the Prussian Black

 Eagle Order only.
 The knights cross with swords is